The Adventure Begins When the Hero Takes a Stand

 It sure as hell didn’t feel like this was happening for me, and I was in full resistance.

 I wanted comfort and safety, and I wanted it to be easy.
-I was looking for a way out (make it stop), and turning away from my most valuable resource: Me.
+I was looking for a way out (make it stop) and turning away from my most valuable resource: my wise self.

 The compelling reason presented itself one (hungover) day while doing yoga.